 Using a spoon, scrape out the seeds and stringy fibers.

 Lightly brush on olive oil.

 Sprinkle with a little salt and pepper and bake in a 375 degree oven for 45-60 minutes or until tender.
 Many recipes say to place the squash cut-side down into the dish.
 I place it cut-side up because I like the tinge of brown along the tops.
 You can bake it either way.

 This is a super simple way to serve spaghetti squash.
-I am amazed how easy, cheap, and versatile it is to cook with this gluten-free vegetable that is void of carbs.
-Spaghetti squash is great for healthy and delicious comfort food
+I am amazed how easy, inexpensive, and versatile it is to cook with this gluten-free vegetable that is void of carbs.
+Spaghetti squash is a healthy and delicious comfort food.

 Each issue of our Newsletter is timely and helpful and jam-packed with food, crafts, occasional DIY, gardening and faith resources.
 Relevant and seasonal posts to inspire and guide you with current trends.
 Available only to those who request it, so please accept our invitation to stay connected and join the Grateful Prayer Thankful Heart community.
 Just click the subscribe button below.

 I just had this same thing about two weeks ago.
 However, I am lazy and take my spaghetti squash and poke it a few times with a fork or knife and then cook it in the microwave and cut it and deseed it after cooking.
 I love this kind of 'spaghetti'…xo Diana